codeigniter4/CodeIgniter4/user_guide_src/source/database/examples.rst

 Once loaded the class is ready to be used as described below.

-Note: If all your pages require database access you can connect automatically.
+.. note:: If all your pages require database access you can connect
+	automatically.
 See the :doc:`connecting <connecting>` page for details.

 Standard Query With Multiple Results (Object Version)
 =====================================================